What every best Baby Gates has:

 Target.com is a popular destination for purchasing nursery accessories and gear.
 It sells fewer baby gates than Amazon.com, and there are fewer reviews overall.
 But user feedback tends to be detailed and helpful.

 Walmart.com offers parent feedback on a range of baby gates.
 It is a particularly good source for opinions on more basic, inexpensive models.
-Customers rate products on a five-star scale and note whether they would recommend them to a friend.
+Like other retail review sites, information on durability, security and ease of use are helpful to glean from this input.